-VHL gene, which is a tumor suppressor gene involved in cell growth regulation and degradation of hypoxia-inducible factor.
+The pathogenesis of VHL syndrome is associated with the germline mutation in the VHL gene, which is a tumor suppressor gene involved in cell growth regulation and degradation of hypoxia-inducible factors.
 Mutation of this gene causes abnormal cell division and tumor formation.

 Screening and Diagnosis

 The prognosis of VHL syndrome depends on the location and number of tumors.
-With early detection and treatment, disease outcome can be managed significantly.
+With early detection and treatment, disease outcomes can be managed significantly.
 If left untreated, it may result in blindness or permanent brain damage.

 An individual with a family history of VHL syndrome can be diagnosed with the disease if characterized by one or more of the following clinical features: